Skip to content

 Start with a ponytail at the crown, divide the remaining hair into horizontal sections below it, and thread each upper section through the lower one.
 Fan each pulled-through section outward aggressively for maximum width and volume.
 The pull-through technique requires no actual braiding skill, making this the most accessible dragon tail on the list.
 See our braided hairstyles guide for more pull-through techniques.

-2. The Dutch Dragon Braid
+2. The Tight-Scale Dragon Tail

 3. The Dragon Tail Mohawk